mikeckennedy/talk-python-in-production-devops-book/galleries/code-gallery/README.md

 ENV PATH=/root/.cargo/bin:$PATH
 ENV PATH="/root/.local/bin/:$PATH"

-# Our app will be based in this directory.
+# Our app will be based in this directory
-# Regardless of its actual file location on our build machine.
+# regardless of its actual file location on our build machine.
 RUN mkdir /apps

 # Install Rust/Cargo for local builds of Rust-based Python packages